Knowledge transfer for sustainable

 - Lisa Grosfeld, German Arctic Office, Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research and Association of Polar Early Career Scientists

-The event ist led by Henry Burgess (NERC Arctic Office) and Volker Rachold (German Arctic Office).
+The event was led by Henry Burgess (NERC Arctic Office) and Volker Rachold (German Arctic Office).

 In conjunction with the Changing Arctic Ocean 2020 Annual Science Meeting.